Last updated February 2nd, 2019.

-This article was last updated in late-2018.
-So there’s hardly been enough time for a project to be registered under Myanmar’s condominium act and built.
+This article was previously updated in early-2019.
+As such, barely enough time has passed for a project to be registered under Myanmar’s condominium act and built.

-With that said, InvestAsian still has a guide to buying property in Myanmar if you’re adamant about doing so.
+With that said, InvestAsian still has a guide to buying property in Myanmar if you are adamant about doing so.
 It’ll be updated once there’s more options for foreigners to invest in Myanmar and its real estate market.

 People often ask me if something is a “good investment”.
 I always answer this question relative to other investments.

-Sure, you can spend lots of time, money, and effort starting a business in Myanmar.
-Things might even work out, and you could potentially make a hefty profit along the way.
+Sure, you can spend lots of time, money, and effort starting a company or getting a brokerage account in Myanmar.
+You may even prove successful and could potentially make a hefty profit along the way.

 All three of those frontier markets are growing just as fast as Myanmar.
 Each of them boasts clear foreign property ownership laws while bureaucracy is kept at a relative minimum.

 Myanmar has made a lot of progress lately and I’m not trying to diminish their efforts.
-For all we know, it could be Asia’s best country to invest a decade from now.
+For all we know, it might be Asia’s best country to invest a decade from now.